smaprs/PoA-3Ddem/README.md

 # PoA-3Ddem

 3D DEM (digital elevation model) in orbital view of Porto Alegre city, Rio Grande do Sul, Brazil.
-This derived work is free to copy and share under CC-BY-SA 2.0.
-Only for non-profit purposes.

 See and browse it at: https://smaprs.github.io/PoA-3Ddem/
 (it may took a while to download,it's11Mb)